-Babies born this early usually need help with their breathing.
-This may be with a breathing tube inserted via their mouth or nose into their lungs, or may be with a mask.
-Sometimes a life saving drug called surfactant will be given - this is made from a purified extract from animals.
-Not all babies born at this many weeks need this medicine.
+Babies born this early usually need help with their breathing and will often have a tube inserted via their mouth or nose into their lungs to help with this.
+Often a life saving drug called surfactant will be given - this is made from a purified extract from animals.